-Most importantly, you need to figure out exactly how much a financial product will cost.
+Most importantly, you’ll need to figure out exactly how much a loan or other financial product will cost.
 This is where finance charges come in.

 What Is a Finance Charge?

-A finance charge – which can be a flat fee or a percentage – is the amount of money you’ll pay to borrow funds from a lender, credit card issuer, or other financial institution.
-Finance charges can include a combination of interest plus additional fees.
+A finance charge – which can be a flat fee or a percentage – is the amount of money you pay to borrow funds from a lender, credit card issuer or other financial institution.

-Finance charge definition — the Truth In Lending Act
+Finance charges and the Truth in Lending Act

-Lenders and card issuers have to disclose the finance charge in writing before you borrow money.
+Lenders and card issuers have to disclose finance charges in writing before you can borrow money.
 This requirement is thanks to a federal law known as the Truth in Lending Act (TILA).

-TILA was initially enacted in 1968.
-The law was implemented by the Federal Reserve Board’s Regulation Z the following year.
-One of the primary purposes of TILA is to protect consumers as they deal with creditors and lenders.
+TILA was passed in 1968 and was implemented by the Federal Reserve Board’s Regulation Z the following year.
+One of the primary purposes of TILA is to protect consumers as they work with creditors and lenders.

-Coming up with the exact dollar amount for a finance charge can be complicated.
-According to the Federal Reserve, a finance charge doesn’t include every cost that has to do with obtaining consumer credit.
-An annual fee on a credit card, for example, often isn’t added.
-Late fees aren’t usually part of a finance charge either.
+Coming up with the exact dollar amount of a finance charge can be complicated.
+According to the Federal Reserve, a finance charge doesn’t include every cost involved with obtaining consumer credit.

 - Interest fees